checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 ## What Is an Accepted Failure Rate?

-At Checkly, we work with an accepted failure rate to ensure we're operating within the normal, expected range of performance.
-This rate accounts for flaky tests—network anomalies between Checkly and your check target that aren’t caused by either party.
+At Checkly, we work with an accepted failure rate to ensure we're running within the normal, expected range of performance.
+This rate accounts for flaky checks—network anomalies between Checkly and your check target that aren’t caused by either party.

 We aim to keep this rate below 0.002%.
 To illustrate: out of A checks, B may result in false positives.
 Or, if your check runs every C, you might experience an abnormal result D every E.